Culver City, California

-The Parking Structure project for 8511 Warner Drive will provide much needed parking for local area businesses existing within the Hayden Tract.
-The project will also serve the local community by providing a modest amount of retail amenities that are currently lacking in the area.
+The Parking Structure and Retail Project for 8511 Warner Drive will provide parking for new area businesses in the Hayden Tract in Culver City, California.
+The project will also serve the local residential and business community by providing a modest amount of retail and restaurant space – 50,000 square feet – currently lacking in the area.

 The conversion of the existing industrial buildings into bustling creative office space, as well as the addition of new office structures, requires a substantial increase in parking space.
 The new structure will supply 800 additional spaces.